melissa-lam/Exercise-Tracker/README.md

  focus on the physical health aspect of my goal.
 I also want to make this for my dad so he can keep track of his exercises and so that he can stay motivated in being healthy.

-## **User Stories**

-- As a user, I want to be able to add an exercise to my list of exercises to track.
-- As a user, I want to be able to remove an exercise.
-- As a user, I want to be able to view the past exercises done.
-- As a user, I can view the past exercises by date, by exercise type, or view all at once.
-- As a user, I want to be able to set a duration of time and the date that I did the exercise.
-- As a user, I want to be able to set a goal for what type of exercise I'll do, when I'll do it, and for how long I'll do it.
-- As a user, I want to be able to remove goals.
-- As a user, I want to be able to set a goal to be completed.
-- As a user, I want to be able to view the list of goals left to do and list of completed goals.

-- As a user, I want to be able to save my record of goals, both completed and todo goals, to the file.
-- As a user, I want to be able to save my record of exercises to the file.
-- As a user, I want to be able to load my record of exercises from the file.
-- As a user, I want to be able to load my record of goals from the file.
-- As a user, when I select the quit option from the application menu, I want to be reminded to save my exercises to file and have the option to do so or not.
-- As a user, when I select the quit option from the application menu, I want to be reminded to save my goals to file and have the option to do so or not.
-- As a user, when I start the application, I want to be given the option to load my to-do list from file.

-## **Phase 4: Task 2** ##
-I did the first option of making a class in my model package robust.
-I made my ExerciseList class robust and the methods that I changed were the removeExercise, removeIndex, exercisesFromDate, and exercisesFromType methods.

-## **Phase 4: Task 3** ##
-Refactoring changes to make after designing UML class diagram:
-- Make an abstract class where my Goal and Exercise class can extend from since they have very similar methods in both classes.
-This would help with any duplicate code.
-- In my ExercisePanel class, I have a lot of duplicated code.
-For example, I can declare and instantiate the colour I made since I use it many times.
-This will help with having a single point of control so if I decide to change the colour in the future, then I won't have to change it at every point.
-I would do the same to my GoalsPanel.
-- In my ExercisePanel class, for methods createTypePane, createDatePane, and createHoursPane, the implementation is very similar so I would refactor into one method.
-I would do the same to my GoalsPanel.
-Since I also have these very similar methods in my ExercisePanel and GoalsPanel, I could also possibly make an abstract class to avoid more code duplication.